 The Smoky Mountains are home to some of the most amazing hikes in the entire United States.
 With so many different trails, it can definitely be hard to choose the best ones.
 Taking kids hiking adds additional worries and concerns that can make the decision even more agonizing.
-This list of the 15 best Smoky Mountain trails ranges in difficulty from easy to moderate, while still including the scenic beauty adventurous adults crave.
+This list of the 15 best Smoky Mountain hiking trails ranges in difficulty from easy to moderate, while still including the scenic beauty adventurous adults crave.
 These hiking trails are perfect for a day of family-friendly fun!

 Best Smoky Mountain Hikes